-Since 1989, the intent of the management strategy for lower Columbia River white sturgeon fisheries was to optimize harvest while allowing for the continued rebuilding of the population.
+Since 1989, the intent of the management strategy for LCR white sturgeon fisheries was to optimize harvest while allowing for the continued rebuilding of the population.
 Significant management actions taken during 1985-1996 to restrict catches to sustainable levels included: (1) increasing the minimum size limit in recreational fisheries; (2) reducing the maximum size limit in all fisheries; (3) reducing daily and annual catch limits for recreational fisheries; and (4) adopting annual catch guidelines for commercial fisheries.

 Primarily due to angling regulation changes, recreational catch dropped from a peak of 62,400 fish in 1987 to a low of 17,300 fish in 1990.
 During the same period, commercial catch also dropped from a peak of 11,600 fish in 1986 to a low of 3,800 fish in 1991, due to reductions in fishing opportunities.
 In 1985, recreational regulations allowed for a daily catch limit of three fish between 36 and 72 inches total length with no annual catch limit.
 The maximum size limit for all white sturgeon fisheries was reduced from 72 inches to 66 inches TL in 1993.
-In 1996, recreational regulations were further restricted with a daily catch limit of one fish between 42 inches TL (equivalent to current 38 inch FL) and 66 inches TL and a ten fish annual catch limit.
-The maximum size limit for both fisheries was reduced from 66 inches TL to 60 inches TL (equivalent to current 54 inch FL) in 1997.
+In 1996, recreational regulations were further restricted with a daily catch limit of one fish between 42 inches TL (equivalent to 38 inch FL) and 66 inches TL and a ten fish annual catch limit.
+The maximum size limit for both fisheries was reduced from 66 inches TL to 60 inches TL (equivalent to 54 inch FL) in 1997.
+In 2017, following a three-year period of no retention, the legal size slot for both recreational and commercial retention fisheries was narrowed to 44-50 inches FL.
 See Table 7 for an annual summary of seasons and regulations for commercial fisheries.
-Table 8 summarizes annual Columbia River regulations for recreational fisheries.